AdobeDocs/uxp-xd/src/pages/develop/reference/InnerShadow.md

 ▸ new InnerShadow(`?x`, `?y`, `?blur`, `?color`, `?visible`): [InnerShadow](#InnerShadow)

-Creates an innerShadow object with the x, y, blur and color properties.
+Creates an InnerShadow object with the x, y, blur and color properties.
 You may omit all properties to create an InnerShadow with default values.
 The `visible` argument is always optional and defaults to true.

 | Param   | Type                |
 | ------- | ------------------- |